idaholab/moose/modules/doc/training/content/sqa/training/lead/sqa_release.md

 ## Commit Release

-After the testing results are downloaded, the release log created, and the "config.yml" are created the additions must be committed to the repository.
+After the testing results are downloaded, the release log created, and the "config.yml" is created, the additions must be committed to the repository.
 It is suggested that the following commit message pattern be followed.

 ```